LaboratoryChild/CRISPR-TAPE/README.md

 • If some amino acids are missing from the output, this is because they cannot be target using the current information.
 If this is the case, add more upstream and downstream bases to the input requesting 100 bases upstream and downstream of the genomic loci

+• Please submit GitHub issues for further assistance or to report bugs.

 # Technologies
 The CRISPR-TAPE python scripts are compatible with Python 3.6 and later versions.
-Outside of the standard library, it makes use of the following packages: numpy version 1.18.0, pandas version 0.25.3.
+Outside of the standard library, it makes use of the following packages: numpy v1.24.4, pandas v2.0.3, pyinstaller v6.1.0 and tqdm v4.66.1.

 # Authors
-CRISPR-TAPE was developed by Daniel Anderson, Henry Benns and Dr Matthew Child
+CRISPR-TAPE was developed by Daniel Anderson, Dr Henry Benns and Dr Matthew Child

 # Copyright
 Copyright (c) 2020 The Child Lab